The Impact of Digital Technologies

 The Age of Surveillance Capitalism

-The internet has developed a new form of exploitation, like nothing we’ve seen before.
-The apt term Shoshanna Zuboff coins for it, “surveillance capitalism” describes a novel paradigm of free enterprise which seeks to convert all human experience into data, and create wealth by predicting, influencing and controlling human behaviour at scale.
+"Surveillance Capitalism" is a new paradigm of free enterprise whereby big tech corporations seek to convert all human experience into data, and create wealth by predicting, influencing and controlling human behavior at scale.